jamesallardice/front-end-build/README.md

 ## Configuration

-Since Full Frontal is designed to be a complete front-end build tool, there are a multitude of options available to you, so you can get your output just as you like it.
+Since Front End Build is designed to be a complete front-end build tool, there are a multitude of options available to you, so you can get your output just as you like it.
 These options are all set in a single configuration file.
 By default, the build script looks for a file called *build.json*, in its own directory.

 Configuration files are made up of lists of tasks.
 These tasks are executed in the order you define them.
 If you know any JavaScript, or have ever worked with JSON, then you should find it nice and easy to set up your config file.
 Here's a very simple example.
 We will come on to the tasks available to you soon.